JavaScriptPlayground/html-template-tag/README.md

 # HTML \<template\> tag script

-Create an HTML template and include it everywhere on your website.
+Create an HTML template and include it everywhere on your website using the `<template>` tag.

 ## HTML